Honest CBD OPS Review: Pros & Cons (July 2021)

 My Verdict: There Are Better THC-Free Options

-I like CBD OPS from a reputation and customer service standpoint.
-It’s clear that the man behind the brand — Kris Liberty — wants to help other first transponders like himself, and CBD OPS’ glowing customer reviews prove this.
+I do like CBD OPS from a reputation and customer service standpoint.
+It’s clear that the man behind the brand — Chis Liberty — wants to help other first transponders like himself, and CBD OPS’ glowing customer reviews prove this.
 However, the company’s products need to improve.

 Leave a Comment